vnh7t/Leetcode-Blind-75-Gprep/README.md

 1. Autocomplete
 Google Suggest

-Figure 1.
-Google Suggest in action.

 2. Spell checker
 Spell Checker

-Figure 2.
-A spell checker used in word processor.

 3. IP routing (Longest prefix matching)
 IP Routing

-Figure 3.
-Longest prefix matching algorithm uses Tries in Internet Protocol (IP) routing to select an entry from a forwarding table.

 4. T9 predictive text
 T9 Predictive Text

-Figure 4.
-T9 which stands for Text on 9 keys, was used on phones to input texts during the late 1990s.

 5. Solving word games
 Boggle

-Figure 5.
-Tries is used to solve Boggle efficiently by pruning the search space.

 There are several other data structures, like balanced trees and hash tables, which give us the possibility to search for a word in a dataset of strings.
 Then why do we need trie?
 Although hash table has O(1)O(1) time complexity for looking for a key, it is not efficient in the following operations :